Evank-wc/pockets/README.md

 - 💾 **Local Storage Only** - Your data stays on your device, period
 - 🌙 **Dark Theme** - Beautiful dark interface designed for comfort

-## Screenshots

-_Add screenshots here after you have your logo set up!_

 ## Requirements

 - iOS 17.0+